-Characteristics of structural blocks: The NW.
-Bac Bo is small but it has a very complicated geostructure revealing the from - Proterozoic - to - Kainozoic formations which are formed from many different tectonic cycles from Carelli to Hymalaya.
+The NW Bac Bo is small but it has a very complicated geostructure revealing the from Proterozoic to Kainozoic formations which are formed from many different tectonic cycles from Carelli to Hymalaya.
 It is divided into structural blocks (SB).
 A SB is seen as a tectonic unit that is based on the tectonic basic framework.
-During a same period, the SBs are despite close to each other, they are subject to various tectonic regimes which are identified by analyses of structural complexes, geodynamics, metallogenies.
-The SBs are not remained forever.
-They are generated.
-They grow up.
-And they extinguish.
+During a same period, the SBs are close to each other and are subject to various tectonic regimes which are identified by analyses of structural complexes, geodynamics, metallogenies.
+The SBs do not remained forever.
+They are generated, grow up, and extinguish.
 It means that they, again, partially or entirely contribute to part of a new SB in a certain stage.
 The tectonic basic framework is the one that is built on a most distinctive, clear, strongest, tectonically developed stage of the Vietnamese NW.
-The NW.
-Bac Bo SBs include: the Fanxipan SB, the Ma River SB, the Dien Bien SB, the Muong Te SB, the Tu Le SB, and the Ha Noi SB.
+The NW Bac Bo SBs include: the Fanxipan SB, the Ma River SB, the Dien Bien SB, the Muong Te SB, the Tu Le SB, and the Ha Noi SB.
 These SBs are drawn on the geostructural and earthquake center scheme.